Great appetizer, Spinach Stuffed Mushrooms. Simple, easy, scrumptious.

 However, I didn’t quite follow the South Beach Diet’s recipe.
 It sounded a little boring so I redesigned it.
 I used the smaller button mushrooms, since that’s what I had.
 Normally, I would use large button mushrooms for Stuffed Mushrooms.
 The large ones are perfect for two-bite appetizers.
 Sometimes I sauté the stems and add sausage; other times, I might put in a little crab.
 This time I focused on creating a vegetarian version and added spinach.

 The goal of Phase 1 is to reset your metabolism by eliminating starchy vegetables, high-glycemic carbohydrates, fruit and sugar.
 Lean meats, fish, eggs, green vegetables and low-fat cheeses are all fine.
 Of course, you have to watch your portions, too, but if you are eating a lot of bulky foods (like green, leafy vegetables), you won’t crave additional portions.

-In reality, I still crave my carbs and sweets.
+In reality, I generally still crave my carbs (especially potatoes, I’m Irish after all) and sweets.
 Sugar-free Jello just doesn’t do it for me.
 But the ricotta puddings are very satisfying.
 Try Mocha Ricotta Creme and you will know what I mean.